-Alphabet activities like letter collages or using letter mats are a great way to learn letter identification and reinforce letter-sound associations.
+Use letter activities like alphabet collages or letter mats to help kids learn letter identification and to reinforce letter-sound associations.
 Here are over 200 material ideas that you can use for your collages or letter mats.
 A printable reference list is included.

 Creating a letter collage or using letter mats are great alphabet activities to reinforce letter-sound associations.
 Are you looking for materials to use in your letter collages or on your letter mats?
 I have provided a large list of items to use for each letter of the alphabet.
 I even included a printable list that you can use as a reference.